timescale/unstructured-pgai-example/README.md

 # Contributing

-This project is a simple example of how to use Unstructured with TimescaleDB and pgai.
+This project is a simple example of how to use Unstructured with PGAI.

 We welcome contributions to improve this project!
 Here are some ways you can contribute: